microsoft/TypeAgent/README.md

 ## Intended Uses

 - TypeAgent is sample code shared to encourage the exploration of natural language agent architectures using TypeChat.
-- Sample agents are not intended to be used in real-world settings without further testing/validation.
+- Sample agents are not intended to be implemented in real-world settings without further testing/validation.

 ## Limitations